open, flowing forms, portraying movement and the expression of life….

 Artist Bio

-She fell in love with metal arts as a silver smith in her early years, received her BFA in Design from Boise State University in 1983 and began welding in 1998.
-Alisa returned to Idaho in 2010 to study with enamellist and BSU Professor Emeritus, John Killmaster, which has allowed her to merge sculpture design and narrative enamels into what she considers her most precious work to date.
-She loves sharing these enameling techniques through workshops in her Bend, Oregon studio and also offers online classes for enamelists near and far.
+She fell in love with metal arts as a silver smith in her early years, received her BFA from Boise State University in 1983 and began welding in 1998.
+Alisa returned to Idaho in 2010 to study enameling with John Killmaster.
+This allowed her to merge metal sculpture and narrative imagery into what she considers her most magical work to date.
+At the age of four, Alisa began drawing and building with clay and sand on the banks of the Spokane River, in Northern Idaho.
+The movement of the river is still present in her work today and her artistic vision includes partnering with organizations that support healthy tree stands and rivers.